zhang-xd18/AlterOpt/README.md

 We test the performance of the alternating optimization method on the CDL channel datasets.
 The results are presented as follows.
 ##### Performance on the CDL dataset
-All the results can be found in Figure 5 of our paper as follows, which is also attached as `CDL.png` in the 'results' directory.
+All the results can be found in Figure 5 of our paper as follows, which is also attached as `CDL.png` in the `results` directory.
 ![image](https://github.com/zhang-xd18/AlterOpt/blob/main/results/CDL.png)

 ##### Reproduction